St James Road

 1990: Gareth Morris ordained.

-1991: Rev Boyers released from Ministry here to pursue call to full-time Sports Chaplaincy - SCORE charity formed.
+1991: Rev Boyers released from Ministry here to pursue call to full-time Sports Chaplaincy (charity formed).

 1992: Rev Ray Atwood, latterly of OMF, appointed Minister.
 Rev Morris left to take up new ministry at Sindlesham Baptist Church, nr Reading.